 However, before they take on more advanced responsibilities, today's industrial maintenance technicians need to perform some fundamental maintenance types.

-Here are the three prime responsibilities of today's industrial maintenance technicians.
+Here are the three prime responsibilities of today's industrial maintenance technicians as seen in the industrial maintenance job description.

 General Machine Maintenance